 Katy, TX family planning services includes birth control and contraceptives to prevent pregnancy

-Located in Katy, TX, Dr. Jenkins, Dr. Torres, and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine offers family planning services to women and their partners.
+Located in Katy, TX, Dr. Jenkins and Dr. Falae of Jenkins Obstetrics, Gynecology & Reproductive Medicine offers family planning services to women and their partners.
 Family planning involves deciding the timing of when to have children, how many, and how close or far apart they are spaced.
 This may include counseling and education sessions with an OBGYN, contraceptives, and/or fertility treatments.

 Family planning services are often discussed with patients of childbearing age.
 This time allows women and their partners to consider the number of children they may want as well as the spacing of their births.
 Patients also receive education regarding possible contraceptive methods and information on the prevention or treatment of sexually transmitted diseases.